devonjhills/movie-search-app/README.md

 # What To Watch?

-A personal project to play with Axios API calls from The Movie Database (TMDB) API.
+A personal project to play with Axios API calls from The Movie Database (TMDB) RESTful API.

 ## Live App